Pseudognaphalium affine

+In Mainland China and Taiwan, this plant is used to make rice-flour pastry (such as chháu-á-kóe) for the Qingming Festival.
+In Japan, it is one of the herbs consumed during the Seven-Herbs Festival in the spring.

 Uses

 This plant has been used traditionally in Traditional Chinese medicine and also features in the cuisine of East Asian Countries namely in sweet rice confections.
-They include the Japanese Kusa mochi and the Taiwanese chhú-khak-ké (鼠麹粿/鼠麴草, 草仔粿).
+They include the Japanese Kusa mochi and the Fujianese/Taiwanese chhú-khak-ké.

-The plant is also ground up and used to give noodles and green onion pancakes (蔥油餅) a distinctive green colour and a unique flavour.
+The plant can be ground up and used to give noodles and fried onion rice cake a distinctive green colour and a unique flavour.

-This is an ingredient for a kind of xôi- xôi khúc in Vietnam and people usually use it for treatment of common cough.
+This is an ingredient for a kind of xôi – xôi khúc in Vietnam and people usually use it for treatment of common cough.